 Cindy M. Lott

 Lott is a frequent speaker at national conferences in the areas of philanthropic and nonprofit state regulation, compliance, management and governance.
-Lott was selected as one of four members of the IRS Advisory Committee on Tax Exempt and Government Entities (ACT) and will serve 2015-2018.
-She also serves as a member of Independent Sector’s Public Policy Committee.
+Lott served on the IRS Advisory Committee on Tax Exempt and Government Entities (ACT) 2015-2018 and was a member of Independent Sector’s Public Policy Committee 2014-2017.

-Lott served as Chief Counsel to the 2004 Democratic National Convention in Boston and was Deputy Counsel to the 2000 Democratic National Convention in Los Angeles.
-She has worked at large firms in several major cities in the areas of employment, business litigation and compliance.
+Lott was Chief Counsel to the 2004 Democratic National Convention in Boston and Deputy Counsel to the 2000 Democratic National Convention in Los Angeles.
+Early in her career, she worked at large firms in several major cities in the areas of employment, business litigation and compliance.
 She also served as Chief Counsel for Advisory Services in the Indiana Attorney General's office, as well as Section Chief for Administrative and Regulatory Litigation in that office.

-Lott clerked for the United States Court of Appeals, First Circuit.
+Lott is a 1993 graduate of the Yale Law School and clerked for the United States Court of Appeals, First Circuit.
 She is admitted to practice in the District of Columbia, Indiana and Massachusetts.

 - J.D., Yale University